nwisbeta/github.io/pages/app_design/standard-features.md

 See [Search](/search.html).

 ## Orientation
 App designs must support both portrait and landscape orientation (WCAG 2.1, iOS Human Interface Guidelines).

-Use landscape orientation to optimise data display (like a table, or chart).
+Use landscape orientation to optimise data display, like a table or chart.